Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 Display the content of a file:
 - $ cat nohup.out --> Displays the link to the jupyter notebook
 Now JupyterNotebook will work even after closing the prompt
-10. Creating a new environment in Jupyter with pew Check python3 installation:
+10. Creating a new environment in Jupyter with pew.
+Check python3 installation:
 - $ python3
 - $ pip3 install pew